 The reality is that ensuring security in any organisation falls to the employees daily.
 As methods of hacking become more sophisticated, it is important to change our behaviours and increase our security mechanisms.
 Read on for things to consider.

 This needs to become as habitual to us as washing our hands or looking both ways when crossing the street.
 Changing the way we view cyber security and gradually improving our habits are key factors in reducing the number of security breaches, hacks and malware attacks.
 Optimum passwords should contain a combination of upper and lower case characters, as well as numbers and special characters.
 It is important to avoid the pitfall of using information in a password which can easily be accessed on social media networks, such as a family member’s birthday.
 It’s becoming prevalent for criminal organisations to collect and sell lists of sensitive information.

 Two-factor authentication is a simple tool that can incrase the security of your business.
 It requires the user to input a unique code which is sent to a mobile device.
 Designed as an extra layer of security, it is fast becoming part of a standard process.
 It is also important to consider keeping back up information such as a secondary email address and phone number, to maintain access in the event of a hack.

 EU data protection regulations mean that any security breaches involving customer data will be subject to much higher penalties than with the previous regulations.
 Companies who control consumer data are subject to fines of up to €20 million, or 4% of annual turnover (whichever is higher).
 The financial impact of such mistakes, will, therefore, increase dramatically.
 It is important to consider:

 - How you secure your data

 The cost of recovering from a cyber attack can be colossal.
-Investing in your business security is a wise choice – and certainly more affordable than the cost of recovering from a cyber attack.
+Investing in your business security and a trusted IT Partner is a wise choice – and certainly more affordable than the cost of recovering from a cyber attack.

 If you want to find out more about how you can protect your business get in touch today.